 Pictured: the MacVicar lab celebrates Dr. Rebcca Ko (front row, second from right) as she successfully completes her thesis defense on June 15, 2018.
 Image source: Twitter.

-Dr. Shannon Kolind received an MSFHR Scholar Award for her project, Imaging Repair: Developing And Applying Unconventional Neuroimaging Methods For Quantitative Assessment Of Tissue Health.
+- Dr. Shannon Kolind received an MSFHR Scholar Award for her project, Imaging Repair: Developing And Applying Unconventional Neuroimaging Methods For Quantitative Assessment Of Tissue Health.
 She also received an Innovation and Translational Research Award for her project, Can we enhance MRIs and personalized care by building a brain atlas?
+Related: MSFHR funding offers opportunity to expand scope of MRI potential

-Stefano Catildi (PI: Dr. Matt Farrer) and Seth Tigchelaar (PI: Dr. Brian Kwon) received 2018 top Graduating Student Doctoral awards and Ryan Falk (PI: Dr. Teresa Liu-Ambrose) and Fabian Garces (PI: Dr. Robert Molday) received Rising Star awards from Vancouver Coastal Health Research Insitute.
+- Stefano Catildi (PI: Dr. Matt Farrer) and Seth Tigchelaar (PI: Dr. Brian Kwon) received 2018 top Graduating Student Doctoral awards and Ryan Falk (PI: Dr. Teresa Liu-Ambrose) and Fabian Garces (PI: Dr. Robert Molday) received Rising Star awards from Vancouver Coastal Health Research Institute.

 - Study finds important gaps, new research priorities in pediatric concussion.